-Configuration objects, also known as Configuration Database objects, contain the data that Genesys applications and solutions require to operate in a particular environment.
-These objects are all contained in the Configuration Database.
+Configuration objects, also referred to as Configuration Database objects, contain the data that Genesys applications and solutions require to operate in a particular environment.
+You create and maintain the objects in Configuration Manager, and they are stored in the Configuration Database.